JungleGim/PyDash_OS/README.md

 	- added python-rpi-gpio package for button interface

 ## Future Development
+### Immediate Dev for future revs
+- Implement writeable partition
+	- currently is "Read only" to help with the constant power cycling nature of an automotive dash.
+ 	- add a writeable partition for user files, a configuration XML, log files, etc.
+- USB device support
+- Implement secure boot

+### Additional future dev
+- Add a graphical splash screen to hide the typical pi bootup garble.
+This is a "fit and finish" item and is not critical to operation of the display.
+	- already had an attempt using the framebuffer startup service and it...kind of worked.
+It did display but wouldn't effectively hide all the garble.
+Also, the overall impact to startup time wasn't something i wanted to add to the mess.
+With refinement it should work but just haven't gotten there yet.
 - Review/cleanup un-needed drivers to help speed up boot.
 Usings systemd-analyze blame to identify contributors and reduce/remove where able
   - Looking at the list, "systemd-udev-trigger.service" seems to be the top offender at just over 800ms.
 Looking around at other distros, this doesn't seem to take that long (usually sub 100ms).
 	- Purpose of this is to trigger different devices on startup.
 The OS doesn't use a whole lot on startup.
 How much could be deferred to later and handled in post-boot?
 	- [Information 1](https://github.com/systemd/systemd/issues/17264) and [Information 2](https://github.com/profusion/demystifying-systemd-for-embedded-systems/blob/b1c10727729d888c6429b90e181c2f26d55e9354/systemd-minimal-strip.sh#L143)
-- Implement secure boot
-- Currently is "Read only" to help with the constant power cycling nature of an automotive dash.
-Look at adding a writeable partition for user files, a configuration XML, log files, etc.
-- Organize my buildroot environment better.
+- Organize buildroot environment better.
 Match closer to the "approved" file structure for configuration files, etc.
-- Add a graphical splash screen to hide the typical pi bootup garble.
-This is a "fit and finish" item and is not critical to operation of the display.
-	- already had an attempt using the framebuffer startup service and it...kind of worked.
-It did display but wouldn't effectively hide all the garble.
-Also, the overall impact to startup time wasn't something i wanted to add to the mess.
-With refinement it should work but just haven't gotten there yet.
+- Better/wider range of font support.
+	- One noted current issue is that using a tab-space displays a "NL" char instead of inserting a tab
+- Look into additional app support
+	- One popular use would be a program called "tuner studio".
+This is typically used already for making custom dashes.

 # Requirements
 ## Build Environment